 The AlgaeProBANOS workshop will take place as a moderated expert panel discussion, combined with an interactive involvement of algae.
 The results will be used by the AlgaeProBANOS project's work in product development and marketing microalgae products to food, feed and cosmetic applications.

 Moderator: Efthalia Arvaniti, SUBMARINER Network, Germany

-- Reut Shavit, Algiecel, Denmark

-- Jonas de Cooman, PROVIRON BE (Locality)

-- Jean Paul Cadoret, Algama FR (Red Wine project)
+- BioSolutions for Decarbonization, Reut Shavit, Algiecel, Denmark - Jonas de Cooman, PROVIRON BE (Locality) - Valorisation of Algae in the modern food, Jean Paul Cadoret, Algama FR (Red Wine project)